HiveProject2021/Hivecoin/whitepaper/README.md

 ## 7 Conclusion

 Hivecoin is based on a large amount of Ravencoin and Bitcoin code to create a simplified version of the smart contract module.
-Implement asset creation, asset transaction, asset mortgage, community autonomy, master node network, budget review, DEFI, and other functions.
-Hivecoin uses a combination of Proof of Work (POW) and Proof of Service (POSE); 45% of Hivecoin (HVN) is allocated to miners, 45% is allocated to all Hivecoin master nodes, and the remaining 10% is allocated to the Hivecoin community ecology Participants who contribute to the environment.
+Implement asset issuance, asset transaction, asset mortgage, community autonomy, master node network, budget review, DEFI, and other functions.
+Hivecoin uses a combination of Proof of Work (POW) and Proof of Service (POSE); 45% of Hivecoin (HVN) is allocated to miners, 45% is allocated to all Hivecoin master nodes, and the remaining 10% is allocated to the Hivecoin community ecology participants who contribute to the environment.
 Hivecoin adheres to the spirit of openness and open-source and encourages people from all walks of life to work together to promote the development of Hivecoin.

 Thanks again to the developers of Bitcoin and Ravencoin!